lumeland/lume.land/docs/advanced/the-data-model.md

 : Normalized by Lume automatically.
 Used to assign tags or to pages.

 [draft](../creating-pages/page-data.md#tags) `boolean`
 : If it's `true`, the page will be ignored.
-Use the env variable `LUME_DRAFT=true` to show draft pages.
+Use the env variable `LUME_DRAFTS=true` to show draft pages.

 [renderOrder](../core/render-order.md) `number`
 : To configure the rendering order of a page.